major macro economic indicators

 - Abundant hydroelectric resources

-- Prudent fiscal and economic policies
+- Prudent fiscal and monetary policies

 - Poor infrastructure (river transport, roads, power lines)